 With Iris Malone.

-Abstract: Conventional wisdom about economic interdependence and international conflict predicts increasing opportunity costs make war less likely, but some wars occur after trade flows grow.
+Abstract: Conventional wisdom about economic interdependence and international conflict predicts increasing opportunity costs make war less likely, but some wars occur after costs grow.
 Why?
-We develop a model that shows a nonmonotonic relationship exists between the costs and probability of war when there is uncertainty about resolve.
+We develop a model that shows a nonmonotonic relationship exists between the costs and probability of war when there is uncertainty over resolve.
 Under these conditions, increasing the costs of an uninformed party’s opponent has a second-order effect of exacerbating informational asymmetries about that opponent’s willingness to maintain peace.
-We derive precise conditions under which war can occur more frequently and empirically showcase the model’s implications through a case study of Sino-Indian relations from 1949 to 2007.
-This finding challenges how scholars traditionally believe economic interdependence affects the probability of war; it demonstrates instruments like trade do not solely mediate the probability of war through opportunity costs.
+We derive conditions under which war can occur more frequently and empirically showcase the model’s implications through a case study of Sino-Indian relations from 1949 to 2007.
+This finding challenges how scholars traditionally believe economic interdependence mediate incentives to fight: instruments like trade have competing effects on the probability of war.